gpremer/mvpeventbus/README.markdown

 Building
 --------

-The sources can be built using gradle 0.9-rc2.
+The sources can be built using gradle 0.9.
 Assuming gradle 0.9 is in the path, invoking `gradle build` should build everything quite nicely.

-All dependencies are packaged in the source tree.
-For now, the only run-time dependency is guice 2.0.
+The only run-time dependency on the core is guice 2.0.
+The vaadin example obviously requires [vaadin](http://www.vaadin.com/).